Westpac Board Observer Matt Delmenico with Founder of The Underground Collaborative Katie Liew at social enterprise cafe Ground+Co

-Based on the success of our pilot last year we are expanding our Board Observership Program as a unique capability offering to our community partners seeking to bring new skills and energy to their Boards without any ongoing commitment.
+Developed in partnership with legal and consulting firm MinterEllison, the Program is a unique capability offering for our community partners seeking to bring new skills and fresh perspectives to their boards without any ongoing commitment.

-How it Works
+How it works

-All Observers and Boards will sign an agreement which outlines the roles and responsibilities of both parties as well as provides assurance that the Observer will adhere to strict confidentiality regarding Board matters.
+All observers and boards will sign an agreement which outlines the roles and responsibilities of both parties as well as provides assurance that the observer will adhere to strict confidentiality regarding board matters.